realrobertdouglas/realrobertdouglas.github.io/_posts/2017-05-14-the-pirates-code.md

 When you do something, if you have to do it again or, if it's failure lets someone else unacquainted to hurt themselves, did your actions cause more harm then good?

-“Stop nigger rigging that” - “This may cause you issues in the future” - “Don’t let this hurt you” - “Put on better clothes, stand up straight” - “Stop shortcutting that fundamental failure point" - "remember: ‘what is max theoretical efficiency?’”
+“Stop nigger-rigging that” - “This may cause you issues in the future” - “Don’t let this hurt you” - “Put on better clothes, stand up straight” - “Stop shortcutting that fundamental failure point" - "remember: ‘what is max theoretical efficiency?’”

 # 6. “IQ means noting.”